mapproxy/cacherotate/README.rst

 You can also do the reverse: remove levels and rename 2 to 1 and 3 to 2::

     ./mapproxy_cacherotate.py cache_data/* --drop-level 1 --rotate

+Dropped level are not removed because this could take a while for large caches.
+They will be renamed to ``01.dropped``, etc..